sxaxmz/handle_scanned_pdf/README.md

 # handle_scanned_pdf
-A wrapper on top of the Python-OCR tool pytesseract, that utilizes Google’s Tesseract-OCR Engine to recognize and extract text embedded in images.
+A wrapper on top of python-OCR tools such as pytesseract and easyocr, to recognize and extract text embedded in images.

 Source code can be accessed here [sxaxmz/handdle_scanned_pdf](https://github.com/sxaxmz/handle_scanned_pdf)